Hgoatly/Discover-Skane/testing.md

 3. I have booked a holiday to Skåne, and I want to find out where there is a lake, so that I can enjoy the landscape and see some waterfoul.
 9. I want to know where there are some nice lakes in Skåne, so that I know whether to book a holiday there.

-- Navigate to the 'Lakes and Forests' section.
+- Navigate to the 'Lakes and Forests' section by selecting 'Lakes and Forests' on the navbar, or by scrolling down the page.

   - **Test Case 1**
     - Ensure that the 'Lakes' image shows a picture of a lake.